Compromise urged for use of Angola land

 While sale of the property to Star would take care of any legal problems, technically, based on Trinity Lutheran Church of Columbia Inc. v.
 Missouri Department of Natural Resources, Star should be afforded the same arrangement offered to Trine, which was indefinite free use of city land from where to broadcast.

-"In its 2017 Trinity Lutheran ruling, the U.S. Supreme Court held that the government can’t treat religious groups less favorably regarding access to government programs and property just because those groups are religious.
+"In its 2017 Trinity Lutheran ruling," Ryan Tucker, senior counsel at Alliance Defending Freedom, Scottsdale, Arizona, said in an email to KPC Media Group, "the U.S. Supreme Court held that the government can’t treat religious groups less favorably regarding access to government programs and property just because those groups are religious.
 That general rationale is likewise true here (with Star and Angola).
-We don’t deny businesses access to public property or benefits because their owner is a Christian," Ryan Tucker, senior counsel at Alliance Defending Freedom, Scottsdale, Arizona, said in an email to KPC Media Group.
+We don’t deny businesses access to public property or benefits because their owner is a Christian."

 Alliance Defending Freedom represented Trinity Lutheran in its legal battle against the Missouri DNR.
-The Missouri DNR denied giving Trinity Lutheran free ground up tires for use on a playground because it was a religious entity.
-The DNR operated a program that provided scrap tires for free to public entities, like schools.
+The Missouri DNR refused to give Trinity Lutheran free ground-up tires for use on a playground because it was a religious entity.
+The DNR operated a program that provided scrap tires for free to public entities, including schools.

-We hope all parties are able to come to an amicable resolution regarding the land housing the broadcast tower and equipment when the city next takes up this matter.
+We hope all parties are able to come to an amicable resolution regarding the land that houses the broadcast tower and equipment when the city next takes up this matter.
 Nobody cares to see this issue end up in court.

 (0) comments